 When It Might Be a Good Fit:

-• You’re placing the bag in premium or gifting channels, such as a cow pattern purse for corporate gifts
+- You’re placing the bag in premium or gifting channels, such as a cow print bag for corporate gifts

 When It Might Cause More Problems: